batoorsohail/crypto-world/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank for Microverse to provide us learning materials, and **our** peers for helping us out to move forward.
+I would like to thank for Microverse to provide us learning materials and [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) on Behance for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>